matt-s-gibbs/TUFLOWR/cran-comments.md

 ## Resubmission
+Thank you for the fast review and useful comments.

 * Angle brackets added to URL and BugReports links in DESCRIPTION
 * The software name 'TUFLOW FV' has been enclosed in single quotes in DESCRIPTION title and description.
 * I can't find the issue with writing to the user directory I'm sorry.
-All examples are in \dontrun{} blocks and there are no vignettes or tests.
-The example for TFVInitCons() now does create an output file using tempdir().
+All examples are in 'dontrun{}' blocks and there are no vignettes or tests.
+The example for TFVInitCons() now creates an output path using tempdir(), but this should not run.
 One print() statement has been removed.

 >Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace (including the package directory and getwd()).
 This is not allowed by CRAN policies.
 In your examples/vignettes/tests you can write to tempdir().

-Thank you for the fast review and useful comments.

 ## Test environments
 * local R installation, R 4.0.0